magazino/tf_service/README.md

 Service calls are blocking and should be "short".
 To reduce the risk that clients can brick the server, timeouts greater than 10 seconds are not allowed.
+You can adjust this time using the `--max_timeout` flag of the server executable.

 If you need very long timeouts, you might be better off with the old action-client based implementation from TF2.